 It is important to note that these dates are subject to change due to weather conditions.
 Changes will be advertised in the City’s Wanneroo Link feature in the Tuesday edition of the Wanneroo Times newspaper.
 If you are not sure, please contact the City's Ranger Services on 9405 5000 for more advice.

 For more information on important dates and property owners responsibilities you can download our Are You Clear?
 Self Assessment Guide and Protect your Home and Property from Bushfires brochures or visit the DFES website.

 Garden rubbish and refuse

-The burning of garden refuse is permitted between the hours of 6pm and 11pm throughout the year, provided the fire danger rating is not very high, severe, extreme or catastrophic or a total fire ban has been declared.
+The burning of garden refuse in piles of 1m² or smaller is permitted without a permit between the hours of 6pm and 11pm throughout the year, provided the fire danger rating is not very high, severe, extreme or catastrophic or a total fire ban has been declared.

 Garden refuse CANNOT be burnt:

 - At any time during the Prohibited Burning Period

 - If a Total Fire Ban or Harvest and Vehicle Movement Ban has been declared or;

 - If the Fire Danger Rating is 'Very High' or above